pascscha/Lineup-Comparer/README.md

 # Lineup-Comparer
-Simple script I wrote in order to compare the lineup of festivals using www.electronic-festivals.com.
+Simple script I wrote which creates a .csv file comparing the lineup of festivals using www.electronic-festivals.com.